ddan9/webchat/README.md

 #### Features:

 - This project is in active development.
 Nope
+- You can use it as primary engine to build your own app
 - Basically ready to use
 - Stack: js, html, css, php, json, noSQL
 - Fully RESTful.
 No sockets